-Let me start this blog on Interesting and fun facts about Slovenia with caves.
+Let me start this blog with Interesting facts about Slovenia with caves.
 Slovenia is known for a lot of things, and one of them is its vastness of caves.
-There are a lot of caves beneath the ground of Slovenia over 10,000 of them, and every year they find another hundred and the largest one is longer than 20,000 meters which are 67 thousand feet.
+There are a lot of caves beneath the ground in Slovenia, over 10,000 of them, and every year they find another hundred.
+The largest one is longer than 20,000 meters which are 67 thousand feet.
 Postojna cave, in particular, is also home to a tiny little creature called human fish.
 That animal can go up to ten years without any food, and its body is completely adapted to darkness and can live up to a hundred years.
 This is the first interesting fact about Slovenia.

-As well the coast of Slovenia is beautiful but is very very very small.
-It only expands up to 43 kilometers which are 26 miles, and the coast surrounds the Adriatic Sea.
+The coast of Slovenia is also beautiful but is very, very, very small.
+It only expands up to 43 kilometers which is 26 miles, and the coast surrounds the Adriatic Sea.
 The Adriatic Sea then goes into the Mediterranean Sea.
 And the Mediterranean Sea goes into the Atlantic Ocean.
 So when you’re at the seaside in Slovenia, you’re bathing in the sea, not in the ocean.
 That’s why it’s much calmer than in California.

-The shape of Slovenia on a map is in the shape of a chicken.
-There are more than 21,000 hectares of vineyards in Slovenia or fifty-three thousand acres.
-We produce up to 52 different types of wine and approximately each Slovenian drinks about 40 liters of wine per year.
+The shape of Slovenia on a map is like the shape of a chicken.
+There are more than 21,000 hectares of vineyards in Slovenia, or fifty-three thousand acres.
+We produce up to 52 different types of wine, and approximately each Slovenian drinks about 40 liters of wine per year.

 A lot of pairs decide to get married at Bled in the church, and that church is actually on a tiny island on Lake Bled or “Blejsko jezero,” and it has a lot of stairs, and usually, the groom has to carry up the bride up the stairs up to 90 stairs.